jj1bdx/sfmt-erlang/README.md

 # sfmt-erlang: SIMD-oriented Fast Mersenne Twister (SFMT) for Erlang

+## This software is no longer maintained

+*CAUTION*: this software is no longer maintained. *Migrate to the default rand module for OTP 18 and later because they are well-supported and use faster and better algorithms.*

+## Version and credit information

 * Version 0.14.0 15-MAY-2021
 * Edited and written by Kenji Rikitake (Kenji Rikitake Professional Engineer's Office)
 * Email contact: <kenji.rikitake@acm.org>